mellowCS/FirmwareScraper/README.md

     yield loader.load_item()
 ```

-The scrapy script will then automatically download all the files in the pipeline.
+The scrapy script will then automatically download all the files in the pipeline

-To automatically create a json file while downloading the corresponding files, the spider has to be run with the following command
+### Selenium

+For selenium to be able to render the desired page you need a driver executable (geckodriver, chromedriver etc.) to be in the correct path in the settings.py.

 ```
-scrapy crawl *name of spider* -o file_name.json
+SELENIUM_DRIVER_EXECUTABLE_PATH = '/home/username/driver/geckodriver'
 ```

-The json file gets populated with the values added to the Field() variables of the Item class specified in the ItemLoader.
-See the pipeline example above.
+For more information about the installation process of selenium, [see here.](https://selenium-python.readthedocs.io/installation.html)

 ### Naming Convention